Home Majors Engineering Physics

-Engineering Physics Degree
+Engineering Physics

 Students study advanced physics alongside engineering design, preparing them to apply cutting-edge physics research to practical engineering problems in areas like nanotechnology, lasers, and quantum computing.
 Graduates typically pursue careers in research and development at national laboratories, tech companies, defense contractors, and semiconductor firms.
 This major is ideal for students who want to push the boundaries of what engineering can achieve.

-What Engineering Physics Graduates Do
+What Engineering Physics graduates do

 Your degree bridges deep theory with practical application, preparing you for highly technical roles.
 Initially, you'll likely work as a research or systems engineer, spending your days designing experiments in a lab, running complex computer simulations, or analyzing data from new technologies like quantum sensors and advanced optics.
 As you gain experience, your career path often forks.
 You might advance into a senior technical role or move into management, where your focus shifts from solving equations to leading engineering teams, managing large project budgets, and setting strategic direction.
 A separate, fast-growing path is postsecondary teaching, where you'll mentor students while conducting your own research.